Responsible business conduct

 Western Bulk has a compliance program that is aimed at addressing the risks relevant to the Group’s business.
 This program has explicit and visible support from senior management to emphasise the important role of compliance for the Group.

-Western Bulk has a Counterpart Risk team that evaluates new and existing third parties against several commercial and RBC-related risk criteria.
-This process is risk based and the extent of the vetting process therefore varies with the special risk of each trade, including e.g. the industry or region.
+Western Bulk has a Counterpart Risk team that evaluates new and existing third parties against several risk criteria.
+This process is risk based and the extent of the vetting process therefore varies with the special risk of each trade, including e.g. the industry or the region.
 The Group uses external databases and sources to improve the quality of the findings related to each third party.

-Western Bulk employees have a strong awareness of RBC related issues, and in particular related to the handling of corruption and sanctions risks.
-The importance of this area has been highlighted by a top-down promotion of RBC and compliance matters from the CEO and the senior management team.
+Western Bulk employees have a strong awareness of responsible business conduct related issues, in particular related to the handling of corruption and sanctions risks.
+The importance of this area has been highlighted by a top-down promotion of responsible business conduct and compliance matters from the CEO and the senior management team.

 The Western Bulk group’s commitments in the RBC sphere are: